OpenTranslationBible/open-bible/en-GB/18.Job/md/job-37.md

 ## Job 37:19

-> “Teach us what we are to say to Him;
+> “Instruct us what we should say to Him;
-> We cannot present our case because of darkness.
+> We cannot present our case due to darkness.

 ## Job 37:20

-> Shall it be told Him that I would speak?
+> Shall it be reported to Him that I would speak?
-> Or should a man say that he would be swallowed up?
+> Or should a person say that he would be overwhelmed?

 ## Job 37:21

-> Now people do not see the light which is bright in the skies;
+> At present, people do not see the light that is bright in the skies;
 > But the wind has passed and cleared them.

 ## Job 37:22

-> Out of the north comes golden splendour;
+> From the north comes golden splendour;
 > Around God is awesome majesty.

 ## Job 37:23

-> The Almighty—we cannot find Him;
+> The Almighty—we cannot fully comprehend Him;
 > He is exalted in power,
-> And He will not violate justice and abundant righteousness.
+> And He will not compromise justice and abundant righteousness.

 ## Job 37:24

-> Therefore people fear Him;
+> Therefore people revere Him;
-> He does not regard any who are wise of heart.”
+> He does not regard any who are wise in heart.”